Guardian of the Republic

 The Guardian of the Republic (共和国卫士) is an honorary title awarded by the then Premier Li Peng and Chairman of the Central Military Commission Deng Xiaoping to military personnel who had made contributions or were seriously injured or died in the during the Tiananmen Square massacre on June 4, 1989.

+Conferred recipients and medal

 There were 37 Guardians of the Republic: 15 deceased and 22 alive, awarded in five batches.
 The recipients received a bronze medal with the five characters "Guardian of the Republic" written in Deng Xiaoping's handwriting.
 The government of the People's Republic of China also produced a documentary and book with the same title, describing the process of quelling.
 In addition, those who participated or were slightly injured were given some anonymous small souvenirs, such as watches given to frontline personnel by the Beijing Municipal Government.

 List of the posthumous recipients

 Historian Wu Renhua compiled the following list of the deceased among the Guardians of the Republic: